tecnomod-um/OntoGenixLLMExperiments/README.md

 Therefore, each experiment with a particular configuration of an OpenLLM consisted in generating an ontology from one of those datasets.
 A page will describe each type of experiment, and the results of each openLLM will be found in a specific folder.

-There are the types of experiments performed:
+These are the types of experiments performed:

 * [Base openLLM](./base-llm/README.md): Use of the OntoGenix prompts with the base distribution of the openLLM.
 These experiments are performed only with openLLMs